apollosolutions/governance-example/example_governance_doc.md

 ### Learning Paths

 Apollo offers two certification courses through our Odyssey platform: [Associate](https://www.apollographql.com/tutorials/certifications/apollo-graph-associate) and [Professional](https://www.apollographql.com/tutorials/certifications/apollo-graph-professional).
-Contributers are recommended to complete at least the Associate certification in order to understand the basics of GraphQL and Federation.
+Contributors are recommended to complete at least the Associate certification in order to understand the basics of GraphQL and Federation.

 In addition to the certifications, Odyssey also offers smaller modules for focusing on certain areas: